MahmutEsadErman/focusflow/docs/Exercise_6_Mock_Testing.md

 ## 6.2 Service Testing

-In this section, we implemented comprehensive testing for the UserService layer using Mockito.
-Here's what we accomplished:

 1. **Service Layer Testing Setup**
    - Created UserService interface
    - Created UserServiceImpl to implement the interface
-   - Implemented UserRepository for data persistence
    - Set up mock testing environment with PasswordEncoder and UserRepository

 2. **Test Coverage Implementation**